 We are writing to clarify the "48-Hour Rule," as correct adherence is essential for both public health and accurate attendance records.

-The Mandatory 48-Hour Exclusion Period
+The Mandatory 48-Hour Stay at Home Period

 If your child experiences vomiting, they must be kept at home for a full 48 hours.